 Extra Expenses involved:

-If you do decide to keep your inflatable hot tub going for a while in the beginning of winter, Do bear in mind that because more heat is being transferred from the hot tub and into the cold air and through the ground underneath the tub!
+If you do decide to keep your inflatable hot tub going for a while at the beginning of winter, Do bear in mind that because more heat is being transferred from the hot tub and into the cold air and through the ground underneath the tub!

 6 Top Tips On How To Insulate Your Inflatable Hot Tub For The Winter